William Buckingham: First World War

-On the outbreak of the First World War, Buckingham was still in India with the 2nd Battalion.
+On the outbreak of the First World War in the summer of 1914, Buckingham was still in India with the 2nd Battalion.
 It was attached to the 20th Indian Brigade, 7th (Meerut) Division, and sent to the Western Front with the Indian Corps.
 He fought at the Defence of Givenchy, with his name being forwarded to Lieutenant General James Willcocks, the commander of the Indian Corps, for special mention.

 In March 1915, the Meerut Division was selected to be involved in the Battle of Neuve Chapelle, which called for an assault on the German lines at Neuve Chapelle.
 The Meerut Division was to help force a gap for the Cavalry Corps to exploit.
 His battalion was on the right of the division's sector and proceeded to capture a section of German trenches that had been overlooked for a preliminary artillery barrage.
 Over the next two days, until relieved, the battalion resisted German counterattacks and artillery.
 During this time, Buckingham carried out several sorties to recover men who had been wounded.
 For his actions, he was awarded the Victoria Cross (VC).
-The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
+The VC, instituted in 1856, was the highest award for valour that could be bestowed on a serviceman of the British Empire.
 The citation reads as follows:

 Buckingham was wounded in the chest during the fighting, and was sent to England for recovery.
 He was unaware of the award of the VC until an acquaintance showed him a newspaper reporting it.
 King George V presented him with the VC on 4 June 1915, in a ceremony at Buckingham Palace.
 His caregivers from the Countesthorpe Cottage Homes were present for the investiture.
 It was later discovered that his mother was still alive, his stepfather having apparently abandoned the family many years previously.
 His hometown of Leicester took some pride in the award, gifting him £100 in war loan stock and a purse of gold.

 Rather than immediately returning to his battalion, Buckingham was used in recruitment drives for the war effort.
 He remained in England until April 1916, at which time he was posted to the 1st Battalion of the Leicestershire Regiment.
 He was promoted to acting corporal for a time but requested a return to his previous rank of private.
 He was killed at Thiepval on 15 September 1916, during the later stages of the Battle of the Somme.
 He has no known grave and his name is recorded on the Thiepval Memorial to the Missing of the Somme.